sparks-baird/mat_discover/README.md

 # DiSCoVeR
-A materials discovery algorithm geared towards exploring high performance candidates in new chemical spaces.
+A materials discovery algorithm geared towards exploring high performance candidates in new chemical spaces using composition-only.

+See the preprint at:

 <!---
 Recommended installation through `pip` with python 3.7.